Secret Path

-Secret Path is a Canadian multimedia storytelling project including a ten-song music album and tour, a graphic novel, an animated television film, and instructional materials.
+Secret Path is a Canadian multimedia storytelling project including a ten-song music album, a graphic novel, an animated television film, and instructional materials.
 Released on October 18, 2016, the centrepiece of the project is a concept album about Chanie Wenjack, a young Anishinaabe boy from the Marten Falls First Nation who died in 1966 while trying to return home after escaping from an Indian residential school.

 The album Secret Path was the fifth studio album by Gord Downie and the final album released during his lifetime.
 The album was accompanied by a graphic novel of the same name, written by Downie, illustrated by Jeff Lemire, and published by Simon & Schuster; as well as an animated television film aired on CBC Television on October 23, 2016.
 All proceeds from the album and book are being donated to the University of Manitoba's National Centre for Truth and Reconciliation.

-Downie performed the album in a concert at Roy Thomson Hall on October 21, 2016, which was his last full concert performance in his lifetime and was attended by members of the Wenjack family.
+Downie performed the album in a concert at Roy Thomson Hall on October 21, 2016.
 The concert was aired by CBC Television in October 2017 following Downie's death.
 The project was further followed in 2018 by Finding the Secret Path, a documentary film by Downie's brother Mike Downie about the creation of the original project.